 Even if you don’t feel up to a full-on workout, just going for a brisk 30-minute walk can do wonders for your digestive system.
 As an added bonus, cardio is one of the best ways to relieve stress, which can be a major risk factor if you experience chronic constipation.

-The Centers for Disease Control and Prevention recommends that all adults get 150 minutes of moderate-intensity aerobic exercise per week.
+recommends that all adults get 150 minutes of moderate-intensity aerobic exercise per week.
 If possible, try to do 30 minutes a day at least five times a week.

 Practicing yoga is another great way to help get your bowels moving and relieve constipation.
 Certain yoga poses work to massage the digestive tract and help to move stool through your intestines, particularly those that involve sustained twisting of your torso or crunching of your stomach muscles.

 Here are three easy poses you can try to ease constipation:

 As the name suggests, this pose can help to ease the discomfort of bloating and gas, as well as stimulate your bowels and improve overall digestion.

 - Start by lying flat on your back with your legs fully extended in front of you.

 - Slowly raise your right knee up to your chest and hold it in place with your arms for a count of 20 breaths.

 - Release your knee and let your leg extend fully in front of you again.